-The third entry on this list of best Linux music players is Rhythmbox, which is the default Ubuntu music player.
+The third entry on this list of best Linux music players is Rhythmbox by the GNOME team, the default Ubuntu music player.
 Personally, I’m not a big fan of this audio tool due to its lack of customization options.
 However, you can add functionalities and change new features via plugins.
-In case you’re interested in a music player for simple playback option, you can stick with the default option shipping with your distro.
+If all you need is a basic music player, you can stick with Rhythmbox.

-The main window of Rhythmbox Linux music player is divided into two parts.
-The songs and playlists are loaded in the main area in right.
+The main window of the Rhythmbox Linux music player is divided into two parts.
+The songs and playlists are loaded in the main area on the right.
 Using the import option, you can add files to the playlist.
-Browse option reveals the artists and album tab under which songs are categorized.
-It also comes with options to play internet radios and podcasts easily.
+The browse option reveals the artists and album tab under which songs are categorized.
+It also comes with options to play online radio and podcasts easily.